Dissipative processes at the acoustic horizon: Bulk and shear viscosities in the presence of an acoustic horizon

-\textit{Bulk and shear viscosities}- We determine the ratio of the bulk and shear viscosities by equating the viscous stress tensor~\cite{Landau-stat12} of the background to the energy-momentum tensor of the phonons, under the working hypothesis that both the shear, $\eta$, and bulk, $\zeta$, viscosities are only due to the spontaneous emission of phonons at the horizon and are thus defined only in a thin layer around its position.
+We are now going to determine $\zeta$ and $\eta$ by equating the viscous stress tensor of the fluid to the energy-momentum tensor of the phonons, under the working hypothesis that both $\eta$ and $\zeta$ are only due to the spontaneous emission of phonons at the horizon, thus occurring only in a thin layer around its position, see Eq.~\eqref{eq:hydro_cond}.
+At the end of our derivation, we will check to what extent the used approximation is valid.